lucasmoten/ods19/docs/home.md

-## Expunge deleted objects [/trashed{?pageSize}]
+## Empty Trash [/trashed{?pageSize}]

-Objects that have been put into the trash can be undeleted until the trash is emptied.
+Objects that have been put into the trash can be expunged until the trash is emptied.
 This is effectively the same as calling the operation Delete Object Forever for everything that has been trashed.

 + Parameters